a-karma/PalaeoLab-Bioinformatic-Training/Module_1/Session_1.md

 ```
 After editing the file you can then press `Ctrl X` to close the editor and press `enter` to save the changes.

+> `Exercise 1`
+>
+> log all the command you have run so far in your `what_i_did.txt` file

+### 2. Conditionals and Loops
+Any algoritmic procedure consists of a series of instructions that need to be performed in a given order.   (usually sequentially but some times in parallel)
 we need to create a separate directory for each stage of our pipeline/analysis.
 Because of my lack of immagination, each directory will be termed as `stage` and we are going to number them sequentially but I would encourage you to use a better naming convention when it comes to your research.
 Given that typing the same command over and over is tedious, we are going to use one of the basics building blocks of any programming language: a loop.

 ```sh